Man’s Best Friend:

 And he completely dismisses that of his grandfather — who was the Head of the Family.
 And who outlived just about everyone else in the family other than himself!

-Yes, that’s right, Sirius Black’s own parents, Orion and Walburga, were not the heads of the family at all.
-Orion Black’s father outlived both of them.
+Yes, that’s right, Sirius Black’s own parents, Orion and Walburga, were never the heads of the family at all.
+Orion Black’s father outlived them both.

 And all Sirius had to say of his grandfather is that he bought himself an Order of Merlin first class by giving a lot of gold to the Ministry.